-Dr. Robert Jackson is the Emeritus Fletcher Jones Professor of Government and International Relations at the University of Redlands in California.
+Dr. Robert Jackson is an Emeritus professor for the Political Science Department.
+Dr. Jackson was the Fletcher Jones Professor of Government and International Relations at the University of Redlands for 25 years before he retired.
 He is a continuing Senior Research Associate at the Changing Character of War Programme at Pembroke College, University of Oxford.
 He also holds the positions of Distinguished Research Professor of Political Science at Carleton University in Ottawa, Canada and Life Member/Visiting Fellow, Clare Hall, University of Cambridge, United Kingdom.
 He serves as associate Fellow in International Security at Chatham House (Royal Institute of International Affairs) London and is a Director of the Atlantic Council of Canada.

 After receiving his doctorate from Pembroke College, University of Oxford, he taught courses in Canadian, Comparative, European, and International Relations at Carleton and McGill Universities for over 35 years.
 He chaired the department of political science at Carleton, managed the House of Commons Parliamentary Internship institution, and was Executive Secretary of the committee on Atlantic Studies for a decade.
 He continues to teach international relations and advanced seminars on “International Relations, Security and Crises” at Redlands, Carleton, and other Universities around the world.

 Dr. Jackson served as a Senior Policy Advisor to two Canadian Prime Ministers and a Deputy Prime Minister, worked several times in the Privy Council Office (Cabinet Office) and has been a member of the Advisory Board of the Department of Foreign Affairs and International Trade as well as many other government agencies.